smooth-code/fraql/README.md

 #### 2. Create a mocker

-FraQL exposes a method `createMockerFromIntrospection` that create a mocker from your `schema.json`.
+FraQL exposes a method `createMockerFromIntrospection` that creates a mocker from your `schema.json`.

-It is recommended to create one mocker and to use it everywhere you need to generate data.
+It is recommended to create one mocker and to use it wherever you need to generate data.

 ```js
 // mocker.js